Discover sense of place stories.

 Erica specializes in working with parks, museums and learning centers, helping their staff give the best tours possible.
 Over the past decade she has worked extensively with the staff natural and cultural heritage sites, including dozens of National Parks across the country.

-Erica's most recent CD "Good Summer Rain" was sponsored in part by the Trust for Public Land.
+With 6 CD's to her credit, Erica's most recent CD "Good Summer Rain" was sponsored in part by the Trust for Public Land.
 The CD was the winner of the 2008 National Association for Interpretation Media Awards for "Best Interpretive Music."
 She has six recordings to her credit.

 She grew up in the Maryland suburbs of Washington, DC and is a graduate of Hampshire College (Amherst, MA.)
 She is based in the hills of western Massachusetts where she and her spouse live beside a rushing brook in a 100 year old cottage, surrounded by dairy and sugar maple farms.